Unlocking the true value of data

 Several of these data sharing initiatives have emerged over the last few years, often focused on a specific sector or domain.
 By providing common, multilateral facilities such as standards, tooling, standard contracts, and a collective governance, they enable seamless and scalable data sharing between organisations in a specific sector or domain.
 Although the focus of these initiatives on a specific sector or domain is often very useful, much more value of data can be realised if data sharing would be possible not only within, but also across sectors and domains.
 Interoperability between existing and future domain-specific initiatives will enable a multitude new use cases of data sharing.

 The Data Sharing Coalition builds on existing data sharing initiatives to enable data sharing across domains.
 By enabling multilateral interoperability between existing and future data sharing initiatives with data sovereignty as a core principle, parties from different sectors and domains can easily share data with each other, unlocking significant economic and societal value.
-The first practical steps towards generic agreements have already been made with the release of the Harmonisation Canvas that explores the outlines of these agreements.
+Practical steps towards generic agreements have been made with the release of the Data Sharing Canvas that explores the outlines of these agreements.